Mindfulness Based Addiction Recovery

 The issue that it is unhelpful often in how it plays out in modern society.
 The judgments we have now tend not to be focused on our survival, but what should or should not be.
 Or things like what we don’t like, or what reminds us of something from our pasts, whether they are related or not.
 Not all judgments are terrible things.
 Some may be simply, “red looks nice on her.”
 Others may not be so benevolent, like, “why am I so stupid?”
 Or, “ he’s just a jerk.
 I don’t have to listen to him.”
 These judgments often happen so fast that we don’t even pay attention to them.
 They come and go, and only leave a feeling in their wake.
 This is another reason why paying attention to mindfulness will help people in recovery in the long-term.

-How can mindfulness help with addiction?
+How can mindfulness meditation help with addiction?

-The practise of mindfulness is about learning to look at things objectively and from a nonjudgmental perspective.
-This is possible to do; it just takes time and practice like most things.
+The practice of mindfulness meditation is about learning to look at things objectively and from a nonjudgmental perspective.
+This is possible to do; it just takes time and practices like most things.
 Riding a bike took a couple of tries, so learning to look at things different will take time as well.
 Being objective means that we see the judgments we have, we acknowledge them so that they don’t hold power over us, and we act the way we want to, not the way they are telling us.
 Nonjudgmental means, looking at the negative criticism and letting it go, acknowledging it, and then moving on as if it were just a useless bit of information.
 It eventually becomes as easy as noticing that, “Oh I’m telling myself I’m stupid again,” and then moving on from that, not fighting it, but also not giving it any more attention.

 Drug addiction and cravings are clearly behaviours that harm your physical and mental health and tied in with compulsion where you feel as though you cannot stop.
 Buddhism teachings state that humans hold onto desires and objects that ultimately cause suffering.
 This includes an attachment to objects, people, substances, behaviours and abstract concepts such as identity.
 Mindfulness allows us to let go of these desires little by increasing our awareness of these desires, cravings and compulsion.